Last Updated on 02/11/2025

 - Webmasters, often the opportunists, began inserting it across their sites.

-- Sometimes with keyword-rich anchor text, hoping to climb the search results ladder.
+- Sometimes, with keyword-rich anchor text, I hope to climb the search results ladder.

-The link chaos peaked in the early 2000s.
+The link chaos reached its peak in the early 2000s.
 Imagine a digital gold rush, with SEO prospectors staking claims with these links, assuming that more links mean greater SEO riches.

 In 2012, Google released the Penguin update, which treated these mass-produced sitewide links with doubt, considering them possible indicators of manipulative link schemes.
 Suddenly, what used to be a valued property became a potential risk.